HERE SOME FREQUENTLY ASKED INTERVIEW QUESTIONS ARE POSTED MY KNOWING MANNER

 to go.
 You should know where to put a full stop to provoke the desired question from

-2. Why does this role interest you?
+the interviewer. - Why does this role interest you?
 Or why have you applied for this job?

 Keep the focus of the answer to this question on your skills, experience and personal